Backpacking Guide to the beautiful Columbine Lake at 12,700 feet

 - Starting Elevation: 9,900 feet

-- Difficulty: Breaks will be a-plenty
+- Difficulty: Hard and Breaks will be a-plenty

 - Beauty Level: Drop-dead gorgeous